-The advent of beneficial electrification has put natural gas suppliers on their heels.
+In the utility industry, we find ourselves constantly at the crossroads of a rapidly changing energy landscape.
+The advent of beneficial electrification, for one, has put natural gas suppliers on their heels.
 The electric utility industry is touting the trend of reduced CO2 emissions per MWh from electric power generation over the last decade.
 Plus, the electric industry is promoting the lack of site emissions from wind and solar power and raising questions over natural gas leaks in the pipeline infrastructure.
-How should suppliers respond to customer concerns about the environmental impact from natural gas consumption?

-To begin the conversation about environmental impacts, the case first needs to be made based on a level playing field.
-This means comparing emissions from source energy, not site energy.
+To begin the conversation, “What is the Environmental Impact of Natural Gas,” the case first needs to be made based on a level playing field.
+This means understanding what natural gas really is and comparing emissions from source energy, not site energy.

 To supply an electron of electricity to our homes or businesses, a coal-fired power plant has to mine and burn coal, produce steam, turn a generator and then deliver the electricity over a relatively long distance through a transmission and distribution (T&D) infrastructure.
 Similarly, shale gas for a gas-fired turbine generator must be extracted from the ground by a drilling or fracking process, transported to the power plant, and combusted in the turbine to produce electricity.
 This electricity must also be delivered through T&D infrastructure to homes and businesses.

 What is the carbon impact of natural gas?

 Carbon dioxide (CO2), a greenhouse gas, is often associated with global warming.
 According to the Environmental Protection Agency (EPA), only 30% of CO2 emissions in the U.S. came from the production of electric power in 2019, compared to 35% from transportation.
 But let’s compare electric power generation emissions from coal plants versus combined cycle natural gas-fired turbine generators (CCGT) on a source CO2 equivalent (CO2e) basis.